Zweisimmen railway station: Layout

 Zweisimmen has three island platforms and one side platform.
 The westernmost platform is an island platform serving tracks 3 and 4.
-These are metre gauge tracks serving the Montreux–Lenk im Simmental railway line and terminate at the station.
+These are metre gauge tracks serving the Montreux–Lenk im Simmental line and terminate at the station.
 The next platform east is another island platform.
 On the west side is track 5, also a metre gauge track that terminates at the station.
 On the east side is track 6, one of two dual gauge through tracks that connects the Montreux–Zweisimmen railway line with the Spiez–Zweisimmen railway.
 Next to that platform is the third island platform, serving tracks 7 and 8.
-Track 7, like 6, is a dual-gauge track.
-Track 8 is a metre gauge track serving trains to Lenk im Simmental over the Montreux–Lenk im Simmental railway line and terminates at the station.
+Track 7, like 6, is a dual-gauge track, and each track has installed a gauge adjusting ramp for the GoldenPass Express.
+Track 8 is a metre gauge track serving trains to Lenk im Simmental over the Montreux–Lenk im Simmental line and terminates at the station.
 Finally, on the east side of the station is a side platform serving track 12.
 Track 12 connects with the Spiez–Zweisimmen railway line and terminates at the station.